Global types and event structure semantics for asynchronous multiparty sessions: Introduction

-1) We propose an original syntax for \qts, which, in our view, models asynchronous communication in a more natural way than existing approaches.
-In the literature, typing rules for asynchronous multiparty session types use the standard syntax of global types, as introduced in~\cite{CHY16}.
-Typability of asynchronous networks is enhanced by the subtyping first proposed in~\cite{Mostrous2009}, which, however, was later shown to be undecidable~\cite{BCZ17,LY17}.
-Our type system is more permissive than the standard one~\cite{CHY16} -- in particular, since it allows outputs to take precedence over inputs as in~\cite{Mostrous2009}, a characteristics of asynchronous communication -- but it remains decidable.
+1) We propose an original syntax for \qts, which, in our view, models asynchronous communication in a more natural and precise way than existing approaches.
+Our type system is more permissive than the standard one~\cite{CHY16} -- in particular, it allows outputs to take precedence over inputs as in~\cite{Mostrous2009}, a characteristics of asynchronous communication -- but it remains decidable.
 We show that our \qts\ ensure classical safety properties as well as progress.

-2) We present an Event Structure semantics for asynchronous networks and for our new \qts.
+2) We present an Event Structure semantics for asynchronous networks and \qts.
 Networks are interpreted as FESs and \qts\ are interpreted as PESs.
 Our main result here is an isomorphism between the configuration domains of the FES of a typed network and the PES of its \qt.

 The paper is organised as follows.
 Section~\ref{sec:calculus} introduces our calculus for asynchronous multiparty sessions.
 Section~\ref{sec:typesAs} introduces asynchronous types and the associated type system, establishing its main properties.
-In Section~\ref{sec:eventStr} we recap from previous work the necessary material about Event Structures.
-In Section~\ref{sec:process-ES} we recall our interpretation of processes as PESs, taken from our companion paper~\cite{CDG-LNCS19}.
+Section~\ref{sec:eventStr} recaps some necessary background on Event Structures.
+In Section~\ref{sec:process-ES} we recall our interpretation of processes as PESs, taken from our companion paper~\cite{CDG22}.
 In Section~\ref{sec:netA-ES} we present our interpretation of asynchronous networks as FESs.
 In Section~\ref{sec:eventsA} we define our interpretation of asynchronous types as PESs.
 Finally, in Section~\ref{sec:resultsA} we prove the equivalence between the FES semantics of a network and the PES semantics of its asynchronous type.
 We conclude with a discussion on related work and future research directions in Section~\ref{sec:relatedA}.
-The Appendix contains the proofs of three technical lemmas and the glossary of symbols.
+All results are given with full proofs.
+When not appearing in the main text, the proofs may be found in the Appendix, which contains also the glossary of symbols.

-\section{A Core Calculus for Multiparty Sessions}
+\section{A core calculus for multiparty sessions}

 \mylabel{sec:calculus}